-- To increase access to nature by seldom heard from groups - To help residents and users better understand water features and their value by developing education and interpretation materials. - To develop more water features in parks and greenspaces that support nature, increase biodiversity, and contribute to flood relief and urban cooling - To develop a volunteer training programme that enables volunteers to take on enhanced roles in the development and management of water features - To improve staff knowledge, skills and performance through guidance and training
+• To increase access to nature by seldom heard groups

-- To promote better coordination, communication and liaison between Council departments involved in SuDS schemes in parks and greenspaces, as well as the wider management of water and flood relief - To improve access to amenities and facilities through a reduction in flooding incidents - To improve the quality of water features through regular maintenance, water quality testing and appropriate signage
+- To help residents and users better understand water features and their value by developing education and interpretation materials. - To develop more water features in parks and greenspaces that support nature, increase biodiversity, and contribute to flood relief and urban cooling - To develop a volunteer training programme that enables volunteers to take on enhanced roles in the development and management of water features - To improve staff knowledge, skills and performance through guidance and training - To promote better coordination, communication and liaison between Council's various departments that are working on schemes that involve parks and greenspaces SuDS for the, as well as the works required for the wider borough Flood and Water management. - To improve access to amenities and facilities through a reduction in flooding incidents - To improve the quality of water features through regular maintenance, water quality testing and appropriate signing